The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: Introduction

 \end{thm:symmonequiv} Here the left adjoint is given by extension of scalars, and the right adjoint is given by taking homotopy fixed points.
 As a corollary, we obtain the following solution of the homotopy limit problem for Hermitian $K$-theory, strengthening \cite[Thm.~1.2]{rso_homlim}.
+Here $\SH(S)$ denotes the stable motivic category over the base scheme $S$.